real-links/security-page/docs/markdown-content.md

 <!--- __Customization:__ Very customizable - You should detail the security efforts in your data center.
 Important points to mention are: locations (countries), [The data center tiers or certifications](https://en.wikipedia.org/wiki/Data_center#Data_center_levels_and_tiers), how the machines are separated from other data center customers, security controls (guards, power supply, etc.) --->

-Our data center is located in the United States.
+Our data center is located in the Amazon's EU-WEST2 Data centre.
 It is a Tier IV, PCI DSS, and ISO 27001 compliant facility.
-Our servers are physically separated from other data center customers.
 The data center facilities are protected 24/7 with different security measures (guards, CCTV, electronic access control, etc.).
 Monitoring and alerting is in place for security breaches, power, HVAC, and temperature.

 ## Network level security monitoring and protection